drummonds/fab_support/README.rst

 })
 ```

-Then the deployment by Pelican is pretty standardised eg build deploly and you have commands such as:a\ZQSQ\Z
+Then the deployment by Pelican is pretty standardised eg build deploy and you have commands such as:

 `fab localsite deploy`

-I think it was inspired by [Breyten Ernsting]
+I think it was inspired by [Breyten Ernsting].
+I copied the idea and then elaborated.

 [Breyten Ernsting]: http://yerb.net/blog/2014/03/03/multiple-environments-for-deployment-using-fabric/